WDI-SEA/react-development-course-materials/06-Applied Practice/05-idea-board-code-along.md

   export default App
 ```

-## Route Parameters in React Router
+## `Route` Parameters in React Router

-We can add route params to our client-side routes.
+We can add `Route` params to our client-side routes.
 The value defined will be passed in `props`.
 For example, the above `Route` param will be available as `props.match.params.userId`.

 > COMMIT

 ## Creating the Home Page and Login Page Routes

 We'll start with the home page.
-This is the page users will see when they first load the app.
+This is the page users see when they first load the app.
 On this page, we want to encourage a user to visit the login page or ideas page.
 We'll start making API calls once we build the login page.

 ### Home Page